 We are in charge of developing and maintaining a system for our client from the United States specializing in patent prosecution.
-In general, the system processes decisions relating to patents – it is meant for users who want to become well-informed patent prosecutors or to stay up-to-date with patent appeal trends.
+The system processes the U.S. Patent Trial and Appeal Board decisions relating to patents on a daily basis – it is meant for users who want to become well-informed patent prosecutors or to stay up-to-date with patent appeal trends.

 What the client had

 When the client contacted us, the system already existed.
 However, it needed to be updated – it was necessary to improve its performance, develop new functionalities for analytical purposes (including Machine Learning module) and refresh the look of the web application.

 The first challenge was to manage data ingestion.
 We created a special component dealing with downloading and processing the decisions.
 Patent Examination Data System (PEDS) database is used for getting the documents on a regular basis – the data in the system needs to be up-to-date.
 Additionally, we download the examiners data from BigQuery, and there was a problem with merging the records from these two datasets.
 This module downloads the decisions, extracts necessary fields and provides the Machine Learning module with the documents in such a way so that the issues (issues are the basis for making the decision) and outcomes (they are the results of the decision) of the decisions can be retrieved.